microsoft/api-guidelines/graph/GuidelinesGraph.md

 //// Does anyone have examples of when change the `Type` attribute of a property is allowed?

 - Change the `Type` attribute of a property unless the property is read-only, the new `Type` is a derived type of the original `Type`, and the property now only returns instances of the new `Type` or its derived types
+//// TODO make the note about if intermediate is abstract; in this case, odata.type would be rqeuired to be returned still
+//// TODO if there's a peer to bar, such as `baz` derives `intermediate`, it would still work to change it to `baz`
+//// TODO are there edge cases where it's not "read-only" but actually "no creating" types?
+//// TODO if there are no derived types of the newly specified type, nor of the existing specified type, then we just need duck typing

 - Removing or renaming APIs or API parameters
 - Adding a required request header